Carers Card Account

 There’s no overdraft facility available with this account.
 This means we won't normally let you make a payment out of the account if there isn’t enough money in it.
 However, there may be times where you make a payment that we can't stop, which will take the account balance below zero.
 We won't charge you for this.

-Overdrafts depend on your circumstances and you must repay any overdraft when we ask in line with our General Terms and Conditions.
+Overdrafts depend on your circumstances and you must repay any overdraft when we ask as our General Terms and Conditions outlines.

-You’ll be automatically set up to receive text alerts when:
+You’ll be automatically set up to get text alerts when:

 • your balance falls below zero

-• where a payment is refused as you don’t have enough funds.
+• a payment is refused as you don’t have enough funds.

 If we don’t have a valid mobile number for you, we might not be able to reach you.

 You can also register for other account alerts to help you to stay on top of your finances.
-For example, alerts to advise you when your balance has fallen below a set limit, or you have had a deposit into your account greater than a set amount.
+For example, to let you when your balance has fallen below an agreed limit.

 For more information visit Account alerts